chrisstoll1/ActiveCollabHelperExtension/README.md

 ## Installation

 1. Download the latest release of the extension from the [releases page on GitHub](https://github.com/chrisstoll1/ActiveCollabHelperExtension/releases).
-2. Extract the build folder from the downloaded release package.
+2. Extract the dist folder from the downloaded release package.
 3. Open Google Chrome and enter chrome://extensions/ in the address bar.
 4. Toggle on the "Developer Mode" option in the top right corner of the extensions page.
 5. Click the "Load unpacked" button in the top left corner of the page.